 Training: There are many certified trainers available to travel to your location to perform the same training as you would receive when buying a new machine.

 Buying a new laser vs. a used really comes down to dollars and cents.
-If you love always having the newest, shiniest equipment and don’t mind paying for it at a premium, then new is probably for you!
-If you prefer to focus on profitability and lower overhead, a pre-owned laser is a great choice.
+If you love always having the newest, shiniest equipment and donโt mind paying for it at a premium, then new is probably for you!
+If you prefer to focus on profitability and lower overhead, a used lasers for sale is a great choice.
 To get a quote for used cosmetic or medical laser contact The Laser Agent.